wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-in-app-purchases.md

 # Pico payment SDK and in-app purchases

-This is an optional step that is only required if your app has in-app purchases or needs user information to function.
+This is an optional step that is only required if your app has in-app purchases.

 Currently, only apps sold in China support in-app purchases.

-> If you wish to release your app in China with in-app purchases, you will need to submit different release builds: one with in-app purchases to be released in China and one without for the global market.
+> If you wish to release your app in China with in-app purchases, you will need to submit different release builds: one with in-app purchases to be released in China and one without, for the global market.

 All purchases through the Pico ecosystem are done in Pico’s own virtual currency as an integer value of P-Coins.

-Buyers in the Pico ecosystems add P-Coins to their account through Pico’s website and so does not need to be handled by your app.
+Buyers in the Pico ecosystems add P-Coins to their account through Pico’s website, so it does not need to be handled by your app.

 | P-Coins | Yuan | USD |
 | :---: | :---: | :---: |